 2022 entry requirements

-4 or 5 Highers at AAAB or AABBB including Maths at A and preferably Biology (or Human Biology) and Physics plus English at National 5.
+4 or 5 Highers at AAAB or AABBB including Maths at A and Physics plus English at National 5.
+Higher Biology (or Human Biology) recommended .
 Advanced Higher Maths, Biology or Physics recommended.
 Higher English preferred.

 Widening Access entry:

-4 Highers at AABB including Maths or Engineering Science or Physics plus English at National 5.
+4 Highers at AABB including Maths and Engineering Science or Physics plus English at National 5.
 Higher Biology (or Human Biology) recommended.
 Advanced Higher Maths, Biology or Physics recommended.
 Higher English preferred.

 Faculty of Engineering